muldjord/skyscraper/README.md

 * Add 'service check' to verify API status of online source before starting scraping run.

 #### Version 3.5.9 (In progress, unreleased)
+* MAJOR: Implemented the new IGDB v4 authentication method.
+IGDB will now work again, and does not require a user key
 * Improved memory consumption when handing entries back to main thread
 * Added '.au3' file extension to id script exception list (Thank you to 'o0alucard0o' for reporting this)